D4rKR420R/VCMP-Wiki/[server]/[events]/[vehicle]/onVehicleMove.md

 This event gets called when the vehicle's position is different compared to the last registered vehicle position in the previous onServerFrame plugin call.

-> ⚠️ NOTE: Computationally expensive operation in this event and alike events (onPlayerMove, onServerFrame) may cause lagging.
+> ⚠️ NOTE: Computationally expensive operations in this event and alike events (onPlayerMove, onServerFrame) may cause lagging.

 #### Arguments